devpi/devpi-ldap/README.rst

   This needs to be set to ``false`` in many cases when using LDAP via Active Directory on Windows.
   The default is ``true``.

+``reject_as_unknown``
+  Report all failed authentication attempts as ``unknown`` instead of ``reject``.
+This is useful e.g. if using the provided credentials to bind to ldap, in which case we cannot distinguish authentication failures from unknown users. ``unknown`` is required to let other auth hooks attempt to authenticate the user.

 The ``user_search`` and ``group_search`` settings are dictionaries with the following options:

 ``base``